U Thant Island: 1970s to present

-In 1977, the island was adopted by a group called the Peace Meditation at the United Nations, employees at the United Nations headquarters and followers of the guru Sri Chinmoy, who served as the interfaith chaplain there.
-They leased the island from New York State, greened its surface, and unofficially renamed it after the Burmese former United Nations Secretary General U Thant, a friend of Chinmoy.
-In 1982, Belmont Island was officially rededicated as U Thant Island.
-It is now the site of a metal "oneness arch", preserving personal items of the island's namesake.
+After the death of U Thant, the former Secretary-General of the United Nations, the island was adopted by a group called the Peace Meditation at the United Nations, employees at the United Nations headquarters and followers of the guru Sri Chinmoy, who served as the interfaith chaplain there.
+They leased the island from New York State, greened its surface, and unofficially renamed it after U Thant, who was a friend of Chinmoy.
+The island was dedicated to the memory of U Thant on September 16, 1977 in a ceremony attended by Daw Aye Aye Thant, the daughter of U Thant.